vespa-engine/docker-image-dev/README.md

 then this is usually a sign that there are traces of a previous (non-instrumented) vespamalloc build in your Vespa install tree.
-Vespa startup scripts will implicitly pick up and load Vespamalloc if it's present, regardless of instrumentation status.
+Vespa startup scripts will implicitly pick up and load vespamalloc if it's present, regardless of instrumentation status.
 The easiest way to get around this is to wipe the install tree and re-run `make install`.

 ### Use CLion or IntelliJ via X11 forwarding from macOS